Greek Firefighters Battle Inferno disaster At Natural Park - UrduPoint

 Greek Firefighters Battle Inferno 'disaster' At Natural Park

-Around 320 firefighters, two water-bombing planes and four helicopters deployed to contain the fire, now raging for a fourth day, at the Dadia National Park, known for its black vulture colony.
+Around 320 firefighters, ten water-bombing planes and 13 helicopters were deployed to contain the fire, now raging for a fourth day, at the Dadia National Park, known for its black vulture colony.

 Some villages in the area have been evacuated.
 The flames have already destroyed some 2,200 hectares of woodland, according to a local mayor.